 Plant and maintain only drought-tolerant plants on the site where appropriate as well as native and riparian plants in and adjacent to riparian corridors.
 Along the riparian corridor, native plants shall not be disturbed to the maximum extent feasible.
 Any areas disturbed along the riparian corridor shall be replanted with mature native riparian vegetation and be maintained to ensure survival.

-e.
+When Required: Prior to approval of construction-related permit e.
 Creek Protection Plan Implementation

 Requirement: The project applicant shall implement the approved Creek Protection Plan during and after construction.
 During construction, all erosion, sedimentation, debris, and pollution control measures shall be monitored regularly by the project applicant.
 The City may require that a qualified consultant (paid for by the project applicant) inspect the control measures and submit a written report of the adequacy of the control measures to the City.
 If measures are deemed inadequate, the project applicant shall develop and implement additional and more effective measures immediately.

-When Required: During construction; ongoing Initial Approval: N/A Monitoring/Inspection: Bureau of Building
+When Required: During construction; ongoing